 Officer Tim Wandling - K9 Unit Trainer

 All three dog / handler teams are certified for Criminal Apprehension (controlled agression), Drug Detection, Obedience, Article Search, Area Search, Building Search, and Tracking.
-They pass a yearly certification thru the North American Police Work Dog Assoc. and the Missouri Police Canine Assoc.
+They pass a yearly certification through the North American Police Work Dog Association and the Missouri Police Canine Association.

 Each K9 lives at home with their handler and family and very much becomes a part of that family.
 These dogs are purchased by or donated to the city for police work between 14 months and 2 years of age.
 They are trained in house and the new dogs are usually ready for their first certification after an intense 3 to 4 months of training.
 Our dog/handler teams receive 16 hours of training time each month with our trainer to keep up and improve their skills and sometimes even learn new ones!